AIB(LEGAL) - ACCOUNTABILITY: PERFORMANCE REPORTING

 - The percentage of students who successfully complete the first year of instruction at an institution of higher education without needing a developmental education course.

 Results Driven Accountability (RDA)

-In accordance with Education Code 7.028(a), the purpose of the Results Driven Accountability (RDA) is to report annually on the performance of districts in selected program areas: bilingual education/English as a Second Language, career and technical education, special education, and certain Title programs under federal law.
-The performance of a district is reported through indicators of student performance and program effectiveness and corresponding performance levels established by the commissioner.
+In accordance with Education Code 7.028(a), the purpose of the Results Driven Accountability (RDA) framework is to evaluate and report annually on the performance of districts for certain populations of students included in selected program areas.
+The performance of a district is included on the RDA report through indicators of student performance and program effectiveness and corresponding performance levels established by the commissioner.
 19 TAC 97.1005; Education Code 7.028(a)

 Federal Report Card

 A district that receives Title I funding shall prepare and disseminate an annual federal report card that includes information on the district as a whole and each school within the district.

 The federal report card shall be concise; presented in an understandable and uniform format, and to the extent practicable, in a language that parents can understand; and accessible to the public, which shall include placing the report card on the district's website.
 If the district does not operate a website, the information in the report card must be provided to the public in another manner determined by the district.